-SYNOPSIS: The church at Smyrna is promised more tribulation based on its past faithfulness in persecution – Revelation 2:8-11.
+Ironically, the church at Smyrna was promised even more “tribulation” after its past faithfulness in persecution – Revelation 2:8-11.

-The city of Smyrna was a seaport fifty-five kilometers northwest of Ephesus that marked the start of a major road into the interior of Asia Minor.
+The city of Smyrna was a seaport approximately fifty-five kilometers northwest of Ephesus.
+It marked the start of the major road and trade route into the interior of the province.
 As a leading commercial center, the city prospered from its location and the importation of goods by sea.
-The Roman imperial cult was well-established and widespread in the city.
+The imperial cult was well-established and widespread in the city.

 Smyrna was renowned for its beauty.
 On coins minted in the city, it claimed to be the “first city of Asia in size and beauty.”
-The origin of the Christian church in this town is unknown.
-This is the only place in the New Testament where the city of Smyrna is named.
+The origin of the Christian church there is unknown, and this is the only New Testament document in which the city is named.

-Jesus opens this “letter” to the “messenger” of Smyrna by stressing his position – He is, “The First and Last.”
-He has absolute authority over everything that transpires in this city, therefore, the church has no reason to fear, regardless of appearances and circumstances.
-He has the “last” word on all things, period.
+Jesus opened the letter by stressing his position: He is “The First and the Last.”
+He has absolute authority over everything that transpires in the city, and therefore, the church has no reason to fear.
+He has the “last” word on all things.

-The Risen Christ is the one “who became dead and lived,” a reference to the opening vision of the glorious “Son of Man” among the “seven golden lampstands.”
-Although this church faces persecution and martyrdom, Jesus possesses the “keys of death and of Hades.”
-Possibly, the name “Smyrna” is derived from the Greek word for “myrrh,” an ointment used in burial preparations.
-If so, in this context it may be suggestive of martyrdom.
+The Risen Christ “became dead and lived,” a reference to the opening vision of the glorious “Son of Man” who stood among the “seven golden lampstands.”
+Although the church faced persecution, Jesus possessed the “keys of death and of Hades.”
+Possibly, the name “Smyrna” was derived from the Greek word for “myrrh,” an ointment used in burial preparations.
+If so, and in this context, it would then suggest martyrdom.

 Jesus “knows” the condition of the congregation.
 From his perspective, it is “rich,” although its members live in poverty.
 Their impoverishment is due to the “slander from among them who affirm they are Jews and are not.”
-He knows their works – Not their good deeds but, instead, their faithful testimony for Jesus despite local opposition.
+He knows their works, not their good deeds, but their faithful testimony despite opposition.

-The church endures “tribulation” because of its faithful witness.
-The Greek term for “tribulation” or thlipsis is the same noun found in Verse 10, “You will have tribulation ten days” (Strong’s – #G2347).
-The poverty of the congregation anticipates the economic program of the “Beast from the earth” described in Chapter 13, which is used to compel submission to the political and religious agendas of the “Beast” (Revelation 13:15-18).
+The church had endured “tribulation” due to its testimony.
+The Greek term for “tribulation” or thlipsis is the same noun used here: “You will have tribulation ten days”.
+The poverty of the congregation anticipates the economic program of the “beast from the earth” described in chapter 13, the employment of economic control to compel submission to its political and religious agendas – (Revelation 13:15-18).

-Some will be cast into prison.
+Some members would be cast into prison.
 In the Roman world, prison cells were holding pens for accused criminals until their trial or execution.
-Imprisonment was temporary and, all too often, preceded execution.
-This reality is implied in the exhortation, “Become faithful until death.”
+That reality is implied in the exhortation to “become faithful until death.”

-The church at Smyrna will be tried and endure tribulation “ten days.”
-Numbers in Revelation are figurative.
-The “ten days” alludes to the time when Daniel and his compatriots refused to eat food provided by the Babylonian king, food previously offered to idols.
-Like Smyrna, Daniel and his compatriots were “tried ten days.”
-The allusion is fitting.
-Several of the churches of Asia are struggling with false teachings that promote “fornication” and “eating food offered to idols,” deceptions rejected by the church at Smyrna:
+The church will be tried for “ten days.”
+The figure alludes to the “ten days” when Daniel and his compatriots did not eat food offered to idols, a fitting allusion since the churches were struggling with false teachers that promoted “fornication” and “eating food offered to idols,” though deceptions rejected by Smyrna – (Daniel 1:12-14).